raivatshah/CS2100/revision.md

     printf("%d", &i); //output will be -2147483647.
 }
 ```
 After hitting the maximum number, C variables will "go back" to the 0, something like a clock or the `modulo` operator in math.
-Note that need to *dereference* variable with a pointer to refer to it.
+Note the need to *dereference* variable with a pointer to refer to it.

 Accuracy Limitation: